 In other words, saving money back in the 70s yielded a much higher savings interest rate than it does today because the Fed Funds rate, inflation, and the 10-year bond rate were also much higher.

 In 1974, the Fed Funds rate was between 9% – 13% and the 10-year Treasury interest rate was between 7% – 8%.

-Today, with the Fed Funds rate at between 0% – 0.25% and the 10-year bond yield under 1%, an online savings rate above 1% is relatively pretty good.
-Meanwhile, earning a guaranteed 1-1.3% on your savings is much better than potentially losing 30%+ in a bear market.
+Today, with the Fed Funds rate at between 0% – 0.25% and the 10-year bond yield around 1%, an online savings rate is relatively low as well.

 Save More Aggressively Than The Average Rate